History and a Historian

 Over 2 million people were without electricity.
 Over 10 billion trees were destroyed in France alone.

-A journey in life took me further than I could imagine.
-To unlock the doors of climate and destiny.
+A journey in time took me further than I could imagine.
+To unlock the doors of climate and destiny, including the complete story of Our Lady of Fatima.
 Serious business the melting of glaciers.
-Notice the difference of Qori Kalis, 1978 and 2000. (below) The topic of the geophysical is an important feature in Alert: For The Times.
+Notice the difference of Qori Kalis, 1978 and 2000 (below).
+The topic of the geophysical is an important feature in Alert: For The Times.

-Then with a tour conducted by the National Trains Collectors Association, we had the opportunity to visit the Los Alamos complex nestled high in the mountains where you cannot imagine how pretty it was.
+Then with a tour conducted by the National Trains Collectors Association, we had the opportunity to visit the Los Alamos complex nestled high in the mountains of New Mexico where you cannot imagine how pretty it was Author's Journey.
+Professor Oppenheimer was there.
+The feature length movie Oppenheimer was released this year, directed by Christopher Nolan in IMAX.

-Around 8 pm EST, March 30, 2001, the night skies were lit aglow in heavenly fire worldwide; even in Florida.
+Around 8 pm EST, March 30, 2001, the night skies in many parts of the world were lit aglow in heavenly fire; even as far south as Florida and New Zealand.

 It was exemplary and was very rare.
 The event is covered in Alert: For The Times.